 - No extensions are permitted for Supervised Essay on Legal Practice (L6683-Section 3 and Section 4) undertaken as part of CPT.

 - For summer CPT the faculty supervisor must record a grade by mid-November.

 - ISSO will check for submission of a grade and will report the student’s visa status to SEVIS.
 Please note for summer CPT, students will be considered out of status for his/her visa if no grade is recorded by mid-November.

 - In no event will the student be certified for CPT again, or for Optional Practical Training (OPT), before a grade is submitted for the earlier CPT period.

 Curricular Practical Training is a work authorization that permits international students with F-1 visa status the opportunity to gain practical experience and training by working off campus in a job in their field of study during the fall and spring semesters and summer.

 Can my academic advisor sign my CPT form?

 No, only Registration Services can sign your CPT request form.

-Do I have to apply for CPT while receiving Guaranteed Summer Funding?
+Do I have to apply for CPT while receiving Columbia Summer Funding?

-Yes, eligible students can use their summer internship under the guaranteed summer funding program for CPT.
+Yes, eligible students can use their summer internship under the Columbia Summer Funding program for CPT.